groboclown/fonzrecon/docs/rest-api.md

 Sets the `imageUri` value of the prize with the given id, and uploads the image.

+**Access:** Administrators only

 ## POST `/api/v1/images/user/:id`

 Sets the `imageUrl` value of the user with the given username.

+**Access:** The logged in user with the given username, or an administrator.

 ## POST `/api/v1/images/setting/:id`

+Sets a uri value for any `url` setting.
+You should take care to only update image settings, as the API is unaware of which one is for images.

+**Access:** Administrators only